mjsonofharry/md5-converter/README.md

 This is still early in development but jars are on the way.
 For now:

-`sbt run <path to input md5mesh> <path to output md5mesh>`
+`sbt run <source directory> <destination directory>`

+The source directory should contain exactly one md5mesh file and one or more md5anim files.
+Converted mesh and animation files will be written to the destination directory.

+## Thank you

+To Jack Henahan ([@jhenahan](https://github.com/jhenahan)) for introducing me to parsers and helping me understand the math.

 ## Notice

-The conversions in [Quaternion.scala](src/main/scala/com/mjsonofharry/md5model/math/Quaternion.scala) are ported from [NiPy](https://github.com/nipy/nibabel/blob/master/nibabel/quaternions.py).
+The matrix to quaternion conversion function in [Quaternion.scala](src/main/scala/com/mjsonofharry/md5model/math/Quaternion.scala) is ported from [NiPy](https://github.com/nipy/nibabel/blob/master/nibabel/quaternions.py).

 The entirety of [Eig.scala](src/main/scala/com/mjsonofharry/md5model/math/Eig.scala) is modified from [Breeze](https://github.com/scalanlp/breeze/blob/master/math/src/main/scala/breeze/linalg/functions/eig.scala).